21pack/McLaren/README.md

 * **Isometric Rendering:** True isometric projection with depth sorting.
 * **Sprites:** Animated objects and any sprite sheets.
 * **Dynamic Shadows.**
-* **Entity Component System:** Flexible and efficient game object management with [entt](https://github.com/skypjack/entt?ysclid=mhfjtbqbpf481919909) library.
+* **Entity Component System:** Convenient game object management with [entt](https://github.com/skypjack/entt?ysclid=mhfjtbqbpf481919909) library.
 * **Performance Optimized:**
-  * Running the render in a separate thread;
+  * running the render in a separate thread;
-  * Initialization of static objects before the rendering loop;
+  * initialization of static objects before the rendering loop;
-  * View culling for entity.
+  * view culling for entity.

 ## Demo Game

-**Wolf Meadow** is a sample game demonstrating McLaren's capabilities.
+**Wolf Meadow** is a sample game demonstrating McLaren's capabilities.It utilizes isometric sprites from [Pixel Isometric Tiles](https://scrabling.itch.io/pixel-isometric-tiles) pack.
 In this interactive simulation, wolves roam dynamically across a meadow.
 The demo shows how you can move around the main character, the wolf.
 How another wolf follows him, and how two other wolves move independently on the map.
-The demo also shows the quality of the image and the display of shadows.
+The demo also shows the quality of the image, navigates around specified obstacles (boulders, water) and the displays shadows and their overlapping.

 ![demo](/demo.gif)